asagi4/comfyui-prompt-control/doc/syntax.md

 Similarly, you can use `AREA(x1 x2, y1 y2, weight)` to specify an area for the prompt (see ComfyUI's area composition examples).
 The area is calculated by ComfyUI relative to your latent size.

-#### Custom masks: IMASK and `PCScheduleAddMasks`
+#### Custom masks: IMASK and `PCAddMaskToCLIP`

-You can attach custom masks to a `PROMPT_SCHEDULE` with the `PCScheduleAddMasks` node and then refer to those masks in the prompt using `IMASK(index, weight, op)`.
+You can attach custom masks to a `CLIP` with the `PC: Attach Mask` nodes and then refer to those masks in the prompt using `IMASK(index, weight, op)`.
 Indexing starts from zero, so 0 is the first attached mask etc. `PCSCheduleAddMasks` ignores empty inputs, so if you only add a mask to the `mask4` input, it will still have index 0.

-Applying `PCScheduleAddMasks` multiple times *appends* masks to a schedule rather than overriding existing ones, so if you need more than 4, you can just use it more than once.
+Applying the nodes multiple times *appends* masks rather than overriding existing ones, so if you need more than 4, you can just use it more than once.

 #### Behaviour of masks
 If multiple `MASK`s are specified, they are combined together with ComfyUI's `MaskComposite` node, with `op` specifying the operation to use (default `multiply`).
 In this case, the combined mask weight can be set with `MASKW(weight)` (defaults to 1.0).

-Masks assume a size of `(512, 512)`, unless overridden with `PCScheduleSettings` and pixel values will be relative to that.
+Masks assume a size of `(512, 512)`, unless overridden with `PC: Configure PCTextEncode` and pixel values will be relative to that.
 ComfyUI will scale the mask to match the image resolution.
 You can change it manually by using `MASK_SIZE(width, height)` anywhere in the prompt,

 These are handled per `AND`-ed prompt, so in `prompt1 AND MASK(...) prompt2`, the mask will only affect prompt2.